-Model Y has several sensors designed to detect the presence of objects.
-When driving slowly in Drive or Reverse (for example, when parking), the vehicle alerts you if an object is detected in close proximity of your Model Y. Objects are only detected in your chosen direction; front objects in Drive, rear objects in Reverse.
+Model Y is designed to detect the presence of objects.
+When driving slowly (for example, when parking), the vehicle alerts you if an object is detected in close proximity of your Model Y. The vehicle alerts you when objects are detected in front of Model Y when you are in Drive, and behind Model Y when you are in Reverse.

 Visual and Audio Feedback

-When you shift to Reverse, the Park Assist view displays on the touchscreen, showing objects that are in close proximity to the front and rear of Model Y. This view closes when you shift into Drive unless an object is detected close to the front of Model Y, in which case the Park Assist view closes automatically when your driving speed exceeds 5 mph (8 km/h).
+When you shift to Reverse, the Park Assist view displays on the touchscreen, showing objects that are in close proximity to the front and rear of Model Y. This view closes when you shift into Drive unless an object is detected close to the front of Model Y, in which case the Park Assist view closes automatically when you start driving faster than the speed at which Park Assist operates.
 When reversing, visual feedback also displays on the touchscreen (see Rear Facing Camera(s)).
 You can manually close the park assist view on the touchscreen by touching the X.

-When driving with the Camera app displayed on the touchscreen, you can switch to the Park Assist view when driving at speeds below 5 mph (8 km/h).
-Touch the button located in the upper left corner of the Camera app screen.
+When driving at low speeds with the Camera app displayed on the touchscreen, you can switch to the Park Assist view by touching the button located in the upper left corner of the Camera app screen.
 This is useful if you need assistance with parallel parking.

 If chimes are turned on (see Controlling Audible Feedback), an audible beep sounds as you approach an object.

 Controlling Audible Feedback

 You can use Park Assist with or without audible feedback.
 To turn chimes on or off, touch.

 Limitations and False Warnings